dyan-ddn/fusewos/README.md

     WOSWOS iDjAIhQmBk3PI0CyYKzab2NQcOfYb8HyAFhoJh-B 641020 1403646913 10.44.34.73 a_test01
     WOSWOS kDlGQBRgBivvJyCXywVG90BtgOYAY2gAr0T2AFFB 641020 1403646917 10.44.34.73 a_test01
     WOSFS original path: /wosfs/services

+If need to recover the file to old path or a different path, just move the stub file out of the trash can folder.

 If a file in trash can folder is deleted via fusewos file system mount point, all versions of the file as listed in the stub file are deleted from WOS core cluster.